ryanzhao9459/ryanzhao9459/README.md

 - 👋 Hi, I’m Shiqi Zhao, a PhD student of City University of Hong Kong.
-- 👀 I’m interested in LiDAR Place Recognition, Visual Navigation and Lidar Map Merging System.
+- 👀 I’m interested in Visual Navigation, Lidar Map Merging System, Place Recognition and Manipulation.
-- 📫 How to reach me: ryanzhao9459@gmail.com
+- 📫 How to reach me: ryanzhao9459@gmail.com, shiqizhao6-c@my.cityu.edu.hk

 <!---
 ryanzhao9459/ryanzhao9459 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.